-The Newbie Guide Team wish you welcome and all the best.
+The Newbie Guide Team would like to welcome and wish you all the best.
 If you are feeling confused about what to do and how to do it – you have come to the right place.
 Here we offer you our tried and tested top ten list with things to get you started.
-Try to work your way through the list in chronological order – the steps in the list build on each other.
+Try to work your way through the list in chronological order as some of these steps build on each other.

-1. Get a visa or a residence permit
+Get a visa or a residence permit in Sweden

 Your next step is to find a place to stay and this task can be challenging.
 There is a housing shortage in Sweden, especially in the cities, which makes it hard – for Newbies and Oldbies to find an place to stay.

-Talk to family and friends, register on different housing sites – so called bostadsköer, such as Stockholms rental housing site and look for for second hand contracts – so called andrahandskontrakt on for instance Blocket.se, a site for buying, selling and renting.
+Talk to family and friends, register on different housing sites – so called bostadsköer, such as Stockholms rental housing site and look for second hand contracts – so-called andrahandskontrakt on for instance Blocket.se, a site for buying, selling and renting.

 Try to travel around as much as you can.
 Take the bus, the train, the bike and discover this remarkable country.
 Sweden has wonderful woods, lakes and mountains.
 Be curious.
 Make this country your own.
 Sweden and Swedes are a little stiff at first but are good friends once you get under the surface.
 Enjoy it – Sweden is a great country to live in.

 Are you already feeling a bit overwhelmed about all the stuff you need to figure out how to move to Sweden?
 We’ve got you covered.
 Over the years we’ve been repeatedly told just stressful this process can be so we created a digital course with all the information you need to move.
 Here you will learn about:

 - The history and background of Sweden in regards to democracy, religious freedom, gender equality, social security, child welfare and LGBTQIA+.